emberjs/rfcs/text/0779-first-class-component-templates.md

 #### Non-colocated templates

-Since the same time as the Ember Octane release, Ember has supported “colocted templates,” where the template file for a component can live next to it in the `app/components` or `addon/components` directory, instead of in the `app/templates/components` or `addon/templates/components` directory:
+Since the same time as the Ember Octane release, Ember has supported “colocated templates,” where the template file for a component can live next to it in the `app/components` or `addon/components` directory, instead of in the `app/templates/components` or `addon/templates/components` directory:

 ```
 my-ember-app/